 Frequently Asked Questions

-The following are some of the questions that have been received.
-The answers are those that were returned by email.
-For ease, they are grouped under topic headings.
 To protect contributor privacy, some questions have been edited.
 Although I can not acknowledge them by name, I am grateful to all who have sent questions and comments.
 Their efforts have helped to strengthen this web site.

 Basic Issues